HOW TO WEAN A TODDLER OFF BREASTFEEDING

 If you have the stomach to take this route (I don’t because I’m too weak lol) then you can make it a little easier by making sure you are not around for most of the day.

-When your baby sees you in the room it will be even more upsetting for them.
+If you don’t make yourself scarce each time your toddler sees you in the room it will be even more upsetting for them.

-Perhaps you could think about leaving them with a trusted friend or family member while the transition is happening.
+Perhaps you could think about leaving them with a trusted friend or family member while the transition is taking place.

 Using this method means that during the daytime you do not give your baby any breast milk.

-Instead only give it to them during the night time.
+Instead only give it to them in the evening.

 This is much more friendly than full on cold turkey to wean your baby but it still takes lots of patience and will power.